 The University of Maryland, Baltimore County (UMBC) Event Center officially opened on Feb.
 3, 2018, as the UMBC men’s basketball team hosted Vermont before a capacity crowd.
 The new facility—a CannonDesign project—is home to the UMBC Retrievers men’s and women’s basketball teams and women’s volleyball team.
 The venue is designed as one of the premier mid-major NCAA Division 1 facilities in the country.
 The center has seating capacity for 5,000 in its stadium bowl and an additional 1,000 on the floor, and is also used for commencement, concerts and public speaker events, and is equipped with concessions, catering, hospitality, team store, administrative and coaches offices and security and guest services amenities.

-Eric says that designing multipurpose spaces helps maximize their long-term ROI and value.
+Designing multipurpose spaces helps maximize their long-term ROI and value.
 And while (CannonDesign) designed the UMBC center mainly for sporting events, they equipped the building to host other events as well.
 As a result, UMBC has a remarkably versatile building that will benefit their campus community for decades.
 Moreover it helps them engage diverse members of their community and alumni network continuously.”